Young Royals

-Young Royals is a Swedish teen drama romance television series created by Lisa Ambjörn, Lars Beckung, and Camilla Holter for the streaming service Netflix.
-Set at the fictional elite boarding school Hillerska, the plot primarily follows the fictional Prince Wilhelm of Sweden (Edvin Ryding), his romance with fellow student Simon Eriksson (Omar Rudberg), and the resulting drama.
+Young Royals is a Swedish teen drama romance television series created by Lisa Ambjörn, Lars Beckung, and Camilla Holter for the streaming service Netflix which stars Edvin Ryding and Omar Rudberg.
+The series premiered with its first season on 1 July 2021 and concluded on March 18, 2024, after 18 episodes spanning three seasons.

+Set at the fictional elite boarding school Hillerska, the plot primarily follows the fictional Prince Wilhelm of Sweden (Ryding), his romance with fellow student Simon Eriksson (Rudberg), and the resulting drama.
-The series premiered with its first season on 1 July 2021.
-In September 2021, the series was renewed for a second season, which was released on 1 November 2022.
-In December 2022, the series was renewed for a third and final season.
-The first five episodes of the third season were released on 11 March 2024, and the series finale and a behind-the-scenes documentary:Young Royals Forever aired on 18 March.

 Premise

 Young Royals follows Prince Wilhelm of Sweden in the prestigious boarding school Hillerska as he develops a relationship with his classmate Simon.
 Under the constant view of the public eye, the series depicts how their relationship affects everyone around them.
 The series addresses homophobia, mental illness, eating disorders, infidelity, drug addiction, stalking, abuse, internalized racism, autism, the relationship between social classes, and constitutional monarchy.

+The series is inspired by the controversies surrounding the Swedish boarding school Lundsbergs.